Calvary Lutheran Church Jacksonville, NC

-V.11.b.i Any member may request to sponsor an outside organization in accordance with the outside organization usage guidelines list in paragraph V.9.b.iii for one time use or short term use of Calvary facilities as defined in the next paragraph without charge.
+V.11.b.i Any member may request to sponsor an outside organization in accordance with the outside organization usage guidelines for one-time use or short-term use of Calvary facilities as defined in the next paragraph without charge.

 V.11.b.ii Short term use is defined as four (4) meetings or less during any given 30 day period or monthly meetings not to exceed two (2) consecutive months.

-V.11.b.iii Organizations, secular or Christian, may be sponsored by a member of the congregation to utilize church spaces under the following conditions:
+V.11.b.iii Activities shall be sponsored by a member of the congregation to utilize church space under the following conditions:

-(3) The sponsor and organization agree to wipe down kitchen surfaces, vacuum, remove trash, and return the church spaces to its original condition following use.
+(4) The sponsor and activity participants agree to wipe down kitchen surfaces, vacuum, remove trash, clean restrooms and return the church spaces to its original condition following use.